 - Program collaborators: International Psychogeriatric Association (IPA) and Canadian Physiotherapy Association (CPA) / Seniors’ Health Division

 - Intended audience: Physiotherapists, and other allied health professionals working with older adults

-- Full program and details can be found on the Pre Congress website and early registration is now open
+- Full program and details can be found on the Pre Congress website and registration is now open

 Upon completion of this workshop participants will be able to:

 - Recognize cognitive and pathophysiologic changes of aging which impact management of frailty in older adults

 - Understand the impact of cognitive and behavioural changes on physiotherapy in older adults

 - Demonstrate adapted rehabilitation approaches in the setting of cognitive and behavioral changes in older adults